-Tina reaches for his arm; her claws wrapped around his wrist.
+Tina reaches for his arm; her claws wrap around his wrist.
 “So soon?
 We just met.”

 Drake breaks her hold.
 “I just need to go.”

-Drake heads to the counter and throws down a twenty-dollar bill and sprints out the door.
-The rain hits him, bruising his arms.
+Drake heads to the counter and throws down a twenty-dollar bill, and sprints out the door.
+The rain is hitting him, bruising his arms.
 He climbs through his car window and sits down on his wet seat.
-He reaches over and opens the glove compartment and takes out a flask and a prescription bottle for anti-depression medication.
-The pills play the jumping bean game in their bottle.
+He reaches over and opens the glove compartment.
+He takes out a flask and a prescription bottle for anti-depression medication.
+The pills are playing the jumping beans game in their bottle.
 The alcohol in the container swishes around.
 Get a grip, Drake.
 Deep breaths and calm down.

 Leaning back in his seat, he closes his eyes.
-The rain stinging his skin, sending him back, back to the night he lost everything.
+Rain stinging his skin, sending him back, back to the night he lost everything.
 Tears fill his eyes, and he hits the steering wheel.
 Why?
 Why!
 WHY!
 His head droops, tears fall from his check.
 It should’ve been me.

-He reaches into his jeans pocket and fumbles around searching for his keys.
+He reaches into his jeans pocket and fumbles around, searching for his keys.
 Damn it, where are they?
 He slams the steering wheel with his free hand.
 There they are.
-Taking the keys out he slips a key into the ignition.
+Taking the keys out, he slips the key into the ignition.
 The car doesn’t turn on.
 He tries again… nothing.
 Fuck!
 Hell, maybe it’s flooded?